tomkep/jwasm/Readme.txt

      The default settings in Makefile will create both the Win32 and 32bit-DOS binaries of JWasm.

-    (*): PellesC creates a slightly incompatible JWasm binary ( the least significant bit of floats may differ from what Masm emits.
+    (*): PellesC creates a slightly incompatible JWasm binary; the least significant bit of floats may differ from what Masm emits.